ericjardon/viuteca/README.md

 The solution is to have a single platform that can aggregate all of these videos, regardless of their platform of origin, with a friendly UI to find exactly what you're looking for.

-### If you are a visitor to the site
+## If you are a visitor to the site
 - You can find the latest activities and events uploaded by the students from Tec de Monterrey in the main page and view them in an embedded video player or opening them in their original host platform.
 - You can search for specific recordings by title or by name of the student society or group.
 - If you like what you see, you give an applause!
 - You can freely share the videos with other students, family and friends.

-### If you are part of a Student Group or Association
+## If you are part of a Student Group or Association
-- You can register for an account so that you can share your videos in the site
+- You can register for an account so that you can share your videos on the site
 - All you need to upload a video is the URI pointing to the video file (e.g. Drive, Vimeo, Youtube, etc.) The video URL must have public visibility on the web.
 - You can get a notion of how popular your videos are thanks to the applause count!
 - You can also provide a description, duration in minutes and seconds, and a thumbnail to your videos.